moncefdhk999/ckan/doc/maintaining/configuration.rst

 Custom sqlalchemy config parameters used to establish the main database connection.

-To get the list of all the available properties check the `SQLAlchemy documentation`_
+To get the list of all the available properties check the `SQLAlchemy documentation`_agree

 .. _SQLAlchemy documentation: http://docs.sqlalchemy.org/en/rel_0_9/core/engines.html#engine-creation-api